 If you have an Android phone, though, saving someone else's Instagram is going to take a bit more work.
 Of course, you can take an easy screenshot, depending on your phone model (I have a Samsung 8 device, so a swipe of my hand does the trick).
 Screen recording, not so easy.
 Android users would have to download a third-party app in order to gain the ability to screen record, according to Digital Trends.
-And there are a few options on the market, so you'd have to decide the best one for you, which could mean installing and uninstalling different apps until the golden one is found.
+And there are a few options on the market, as per Android Authority, so you'd have to decide the best one for you, which could mean installing and uninstalling different apps until the golden one is found.

 If you're an iPhone user, you can also download an app to save someone else's Instagram story if you don't want to use the screen record option built into your phone.
 You can install the free IG Live app, which allows you to search for an Instagram user and download any of their available Stories or posts, according to The Unlockr.

 You might remember the uproar Instagram caused when they introduced a feature that would notify users when someone screen recorded or took a screenshot of their Instagram Story, as Newsweek reported.